International MBA Students In China Are Benefiting From A New World Of Opportunity

 Amber says her IMBA in China has solidified her profile within the tourism industry.

-After her career break—she is expected to get her MBA degree in June 2020 — Amber’s role changed significantly when she returned to Tourism and Events Queensland.
+After her career break—she is expected to graduate in June 2020 — Amber’s role changed significantly when she returned to Tourism and Events Queensland.
 She now focuses solely on China and managing multimillion-dollar budgets to invest in the Chinese market.

 “If you’re doing anything to do with international business in this day and age at an MBA level, you cannot pretend that China isn’t an important market,” she says.